 Safeguard public education

-Our message on charters has not changed — until they agree to a basic level of accountability for how they treat all students and how they use tax dollars, the existing cap should remain in place.
+Our message on charters has not changed – they must agree to a basic level of accountability for how they treat all students and how they use tax dollars, as do all public schools in the state.
 In NYC, we must also examine offsetting the increased aid charters receive through allowable rental costs.

 Pay their fair share

 Given the fiscal reality that our state is facing a severe budget deficit, the UFT understands the need to identify new sources of revenue.